lrodero/onodrim/README.md

     $ cd onodrim
     $ ant

 this will compile the source in the `src` folder and store the compiled classes in `bin`, it will generate the Javadoc API documentation in `doc`, and it will create three `.jar` files with the class files, documentation and source.

-Now, to use it it is only needed to add the `onodrim-0.5.jar` file to the `CLASSPATH`.
+To use Onodrim it is only needed to add the `onodrim-0.5.jar` file to the `CLASSPATH`.

 FAQ
 ===